Adco30/Interpolation/README.md

 # Curve Interpolation

-This application provides interactive visualization of mathematical curve interpolation techniques.
+This application provides interactive visualization of mathematical curve interpolation.
 Users can view, manipulate, and analyze curves using different interpolation algorithms, calculate the area under specified regions, and interact with a dynamic coordinate system.